-You are a Sport Pilot applicant (or a Sport Pilot student in training) who wants to transition from a Sport Pilot certificate to a Private Pilot certificate.
+You are a Sport Pilot applicant (or a Sport Pilot student in training) who wants to continue from Sport Pilot training or a Sport Pilot certificate to a Private Pilot certificate.

 Differences between Sport Pilot and Private Pilot

-Sport pilots are limited to flying two place light-sport aircraft, no night flying, must always have visibility with the ground (no OnTop over clouds) and no flying above 10,000 feet MSL or 2,000 feet AGL whichever is higher.
+Sport pilots are limited to flying two-place light-sport aircraft, no night flying, must always have visibility with the ground (no OnTop over clouds) and no flying above 10,000 feet MSL or 2,000 feet AGL whichever is higher.

 However, sport pilots are not required to have training in a number of areas which reduces the minimum required training time to half.
-This is an overview from the knowledge test questions and the practical test standards (Checkride) of the additional subjects the private pilot must be trained and tested:
+This is an overview of the knowledge test questions and the practical test standards (Checkride) of the additional subjects the private pilot must be trained and tested:

 - Night flight with night cross country training

 - A longer cross country flight is required (150 N Miles verses 75 N Miles)